-Vulnerability can be produced by many causes.
-In this case study, we tested how the specific cluster of vulnerabilities was predicted by four groups of variables: (a) variables existing before the disaster, (b) structural aspects of the disaster, the displacement and the temporary housing solution (c) social variables present during the displacement (d) individual characteristics of the survivors.
+In this case study, we tested how the low quality of life indicators was predicted by four groups of variables: (a) variables existing before the disaster, (b) structural aspects of the disaster, the displacement, and the temporary housing solution (c) social variables present during the displacement (d) individual characteristics of the survivors (see Table 19).

-Of the variables that existed before the disaster (a), lower individual preparedness before the disaster, lower economic wealth, and lower physical health were particularly predictive of higher vulnerability.
+Of the variables that existed before the disaster (a), lower individual preparedness before the disaster, lower economic wealth, and lower physical health were particularly predictive of higher discomfort.

-Among the structural aspects (b), having experienced the 2016 Central Italy Earthquake, being displaced in a tent or camper, having been displaced for more time in the temporary solution, being less satisfied with the temporary displacement solution, and having perceived lower overall quality of the displacement solution, were particularly predictive of higher vulnerability.
+Among the structural aspects (b), having experienced the 2016 Central Italy Earthquake, being displaced in a tent or camper, having been displaced for more time in the temporary solution, being less satisfied with the temporary displacement solution, and having perceived lower overall quality of the displacement solution, were particularly predictive of lower quality of life.

-Among the social variables present during the displacement (c) (i.e., perceived social support and protection net during displacement) none was particularly relevant in predicting vulnerability.
+Among the social variables present during the displacement (c) (i.e., perceived social support and protection net during displacement) none was directly relevant in predicting low quality of life.

-Among the individual characteristics (d), being more psychologically vulnerable, possessing less trait resilience capabilities, and being older were particularly predictive of higher vulnerability.
-Lower individual resilience capability, therefore, is a strong predictor of higher vulnerability, confirming the negative relationship between these two constructs.
+Among the individual characteristics (d), being more psychologically vulnerable, possessing less trait resilience capabilities, and being older were particularly predictive of higher negative consequences.
+Lower individual resilience capability, therefore, was a strong predictor of higher vulnerability, confirming the negative relationship between these two constructs.